Fellowship in Anesthesia for Abdominal Organ Transplantation

 Washington University School of Medicine and its affiliated hospital, Barnes-Jewish Hospital, are high-volume transplant centers and internationally recognized leaders in organ transplantation.
 Both institutions provide an exceptional environment for training in basic and clinical sciences and have a strong strategic commitment towards advancing organ transplant program.
-In 2014, Barnes-Jewish Hospital Transplant Center became the 7th largest solid organ transplant center in the United States, according to data released by the United Network for Organ Sharing.
+In 2018, Barnes-Jewish Hospital Transplant Center was the 12th largest solid organ transplant center in the United States, according to data released by the United Network for Organ Sharing.
 Our first combined heart-liver transplantation was performed in 2011.
-Also, we have performed seven combined liver-lung transplants at our institution.
-In 2017, we performed 388 solid organ transplants, including:
+Also, we have performed three combined liver-lung transplants at our institution.
+In 2018, we performed 368 solid organ transplants, including:

 Clinical & Academic Leadership In Transplant Anesthesiology

 The main goal of the Fellowship is to help fellows become clinical experts in perioperative care of abdominal organ recipients and academic leaders in transplant anesthesiology.
 Our multi-faceted approach to education transforms trainees into expert consultants.

 The Clinical Experience – The OR and Beyond